Edward Pearce (journalist): Career

 the 1980s Pearce contributed to Encounter; he claims the editors reassigned him from political writing to theatre criticism after he repeatedly used his Encounter column to criticise the Thatcher government.
 Pearce was strongly critical of the Soviet Union and welcomed its collapse, stating that under Stalin's rule the Soviet Union was "a mechanism for killing people distinguished from the Hitlerzeit only by motive".
 From 1987 to 1990, he was a columnist for The Sunday Times.
 Finally, he became a columnist for The Guardian and sketch writer for the New Statesman until 1995.
-At this period he also wrote frequently for the Yorkshire Post, and was a panellist on BBC Radio 4's The Moral Maze.
+At this period he also wrote frequently for the Yorkshire Post, and was a panelist on BBC Radio 4's The Moral Maze.
 In later years, he increasingly turned to the writing of biographical and historical studies of political figures.

 Pearce's biography of Denis Healey, Denis Healey: A Life in Our Times, was described by Anthony Howard as " an impressive piece of work...[told] both vividly and well".

 He twice stood unsuccessfully as a parliamentary candidate for the Labour Party, at Blackpool South in 1966 and at Richmond (Yorks) in February 1974.
 Pearce was an opponent of the First Gulf War.